 What are key factors I should look for when searching for an automation solution?

 August Drake: Flexibility.
 I cannot stress enough how crucial it is to find an automation partner that provides solutions that allow you to easily make changes over time.
 Production downtime, facility reconstruction, and additional support costs can make or break a supply chain.
-Our vehicles can instantly be retrained for new tasks and workflows, allowing you to keep production running without disruption.
+Our robots can instantly be retrained for new tasks and workflows, allowing you to keep production running without disruption.

 Also, an automation partner should support you every step of the way.
 At Seegrid, our Application Engineers are dedicated to understanding your operational goals—today and future state.
 They will develop custom recommendations that integrate with your existing infrastructure while maximizing the value of your investment.
 Our team collaborates with you to create the most effective solution to help you achieve your goals and reach a fast ROI.
 From there, we also have teams that are dedicated to training your personnel, successfully deploying your fleet, and championing your ongoing success.
 We take a customer-centric approach, delivering automation that works to scale.
 We are passionate about helping you experience the full potential of your automation project.